 The confidentiality of patients admitted to contracted clinical agencies of the School of Nursing at Arkansas State University is protected by state and federal laws as well as treatment center policy and ethical consideration.
-Any student who breeches confidentiality is subject to immediate termination from the clinical course.
+Any student who breaches confidentiality is subject to immediate termination from the clinical course.
 Such disclosure is also subject to applicable laws and regulations.
-All information in regard to patients is considered confidential.
+All information regarding patients is considered confidential.
 This includes the following: